 The results of a newborn screening test show that a baby most likely has SMA.
 A doctor will order more tests to confirm the diagnosis.
 Additional tests may also provide information that helps predict how serious a case of SMA each child has.

-Signs that a child has SMA will depend on the type of SMA the baby has.
-Most cases of SMA are Type 1, which is the most serious.
-These symptoms appear within the first 6 months after birth.
-In some cases, Types 2 and 3, symptoms may not appear until later.
+Signs that a child has SMA (before receiving a treatment) will depend on the type of SMA the baby has.
+Historically, most cases of SMA are Type 1, which is the most serious.
+These symptoms appear within the first six months after birth.
+In some cases, like Types 2 and 3, symptoms may not appear until later.
 Depending on how serious a child’s condition is, the best chance to prevent dangerous muscle weakness in the child is to get treatment early.
+A child with SMA who is identified by newborn screening is often identified before signs and symptoms of SMA are present and are referred to as pre-symptomatic SMA.

 SMA is caused by a missing or faulty gene, known as the SMN1 gene.
 Babies usually receive two copies of this gene—one from the mother and one from the father.
 A person with only one functioning SMN1 gene is deemed to be healthy, so parents may pass down a missing or faulty SMN1 copy without knowing it.
 A baby born with SMA has received a missing or faulty SMN1 gene copy from both parents.

 Currently, there are multiple FDA-approved treatments for SMA.
-Evrysdi is a treatment developed by Genentech, a member of the Roche Group, and approved for the treatment of SMA in adults and children aged 2 months or older.
-Spinraza, a treatment developed by Biogen and Ionis, is approved to treat all types of SMA in all ages.
-Zolgensma is a treatment developed by Novartis Gene Therapies to also treat all types of SMA in patients who are under 2 years of age.
+Evrysdi® is a treatment developed by Genentech, a member of the Roche Group, and approved for the treatment of SMA in all ages and all types.
+Spinraza®, a treatment developed by Biogen and Ionis, is approved to treat all ages and types.
+Zolgensma® is a treatment developed by Novartis Gene Therapies to also treat all types of SMA in patients who are under two years of age.
 In addition to these approved treatments, several other treatments are being tested in clinical trials.
 If you are managing a new SMA diagnosis, make an appointment with your healthcare provider to discuss the best approach to treatment.

-Take the following actions right away after receiving an SMA diagnosis from newborn screening:
+Take the following actions right away after receiving notice that your child has a positive newborn screen for SMA:

 The figure above shows the chances that a healthy mother and father who are SMA carriers—each with one working SMN1 gene and one missing or faulty SMN1 gene—will have a child with SMA.
-In each pregnancy, the chance of these parents having a child with SMA is 1 in 4, or 25%.
+In each pregnancy, the chance of these parents having a child with SMA is one in four, or 25%.

 Newborn Screening Resources